Musical composition

-Although a musical composition often uses musical notation and has a single author, this is not always the case.
-A work of music can have multiple composers, which often occurs in popular music when all members of a band collaborate to write a song or in musical theatre, when one person writes the melodies, a second person writes the lyrics and a third person orchestrates the songs.

 A piece of music can also be composed with words, images or, since the 20th century, with computer programs that explain or notate how the singer or musician should create musical sounds.
 Examples range from 20th century avant-garde music that uses graphic notation, to text compositions such as Karlheinz Stockhausen's Aus den sieben Tagen, to computer programs that select sounds for musical pieces.
 Music that makes heavy use of randomness and chance is called aleatoric music and is associated with contemporary composers active in the 20th century, such as John Cage, Morton Feldman and Witold Lutosławski.
 A more commonly known example of chance-based, or indeterminate, music is the sound of wind chimes jingling in a breeze.
 The study of composition has traditionally been dominated by examination of methods and practice of Western classical music, but the definition of composition is broad enough to include the creation of popular music and traditional music songs and instrumental pieces, and to include spontaneously improvised works like those of free jazz performers and African percussionists such as Ewe drummers.

 In the 2000s, composition is considered to consist of the manipulation of each aspect of music (harmony, melody, form, rhythm and timbre), according to Jean-Benjamin de Laborde (1780):

 Composition consists in two things only.
 The first is the ordering and disposing of several sounds...in such a manner that their succession pleases the ear.
 This is what the Ancients called melody.
 The second is the rendering audible of two or more simultaneous sounds in such a manner that their combination is pleasant.
 This is what we call harmony and it alone merits the name of composition.